wjddnjs33/wjddnjs33/README.md

 In Korea, as of today (09.17), 21,168,093 mouse participated in the experiment.
 Also, many people died from side effects.
 The sad feelings of those who died...
 Well, since the corona vaccine came out without a proper clinical trial, it is only natural that there are more side effects than other vaccines.

-Oh, and as of 2021, the South Korean regime was eaten by a North Korean spy^^ this is a very interesting place
+Oh, and as of 2021, the South Korean regime was eaten by a North Korean spy^^ this is a very interesting place!!

 ---